the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/explicit-data-fetching.md

 ## Explicit Data Fetching with React

 Re-fetching all data each time someone types in the input field isn't optimal.
 Since we're using a third-party API to fetch the data, its internals are out of our reach.
-Eventually, we will incur [rate limiting](https://en.wikipedia.org/wiki/Rate_limiting), which returns an error instead of data.

-To solve this problem, change the implementation details from implicit to explicit data (re-)fetching.
+Eventually, we will be confronted with [rate limiting](https://bit.ly/2ZaJXI8) which returns an error instead of data.
+To solve this problem, we will change the implementation details from implicit to explicit data (re-)fetching.
 In other words, the application will refetch data only if someone clicks a confirmation button.

+**Task:** The server-side search executes every time a user types into the input field.
+The new implementation should only execute a search when a user clicks a confirmation button.
+As long as the button is not clicked, the search term can change but isn't executed as API request.

+**Optional Hints:**

-First, add a button element for the confirmation to the JSX:
+* Add a button element to confirm the search request.

-{title="src/App.js",lang="javascript"}
+* Create a stateful value for the confirmed search.
+* The button's event handler sets confirmed search as state by using the current search term.
+* Only when the new confirmed search is set as state, execute the side-effect to perform a server-side search.

+What's important with this feature is that we need a state for the fluctuating `searchTerm` and a new state for the confirmed search.
+But first of all, create a new button element which confirms the search and executes the data request eventually:

+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...